emqx/emqx-docs/en_US/admin/cli.md

 This command is to join a node to a cluster.
 Please note that the `join` instruction is 'requesting' rather not 'inviting'.
-That is, the `emqx ctl cluster join <OneOfTheClusteredNodes>` is the be executed on the joinning node, but not from any of the nodes in the cluster.
+That is, the `emqx ctl cluster join <OneOfTheClusteredNodes>` is the be executed on the joining node, but not from any of the nodes in the cluster.

 ### clients